chrisparnin/EngineeringBasics/Shells.md

 ## Shell Basics

 Depending on your operating system and desktop manager, you have many ways to open up a shell.
-There may even been several different choices for shell programs.
+There may even be several different choices for shell programs.

 ### Accessing and Using Shells

 Mac: you can run the Terminal in Applications.

-IDES, such as VS Code provide easy access to a terminal (View => Terminal).

 Windows: *Shell options*.
 In windows, you can use Cmd, Powershell, or emulated shells (Bash for Git, Bash with Linux Subsystem).
 A downside to using an emulated shell is that you may be limited in accessing other executables/environments on windows.